top of page

 We then connected an Arduino servo motor and control board to apply the calculated rotation rates, creating a functional prototype capable of rotation and electricity generation.

 We conducted an experiment to compare the SpiralPanels model with traditional single-layer PV panels.
-We covered the top of prototype to test if the model properly compensates the shadow, and compared the electricity output on a sunny day.
+We covered the top of the prototype to test if the model properly compensates for the shadow, and compared the electricity output on a sunny day.

 Total System Output: